-Accommodations at the Rancho Viejo Country Club and Resort (B,L,D)
+Accommodations in Brownsville (B,L,D)

 After breakfast, we drive straight to Old Port Isabel Road.
 Birds here include White-tailed Hawk, Long-billed Curlew, Cassin's Sparrow and, with luck, Aplomado Falcon.
 Extirpated by the 1950s from much of its original range in the United States, this elegant falcon is making a comeback in this part of the world due to reintroduction efforts by the Peregrine Fund.